amjith/prompt_toolkit_tutorial/README.rst

        if __name__ == '__main__':
            main()

+   That's autocompletion and syntax highlighting in a mere 30 lines of code.

 #.
 Styling the menus

-   To add custom colors to the menus, create a class named ``DocumentStyle`` and sub-class it from ``pygments.style``.
-Customize the colors for the completion menu.
-Finally pass in the style as a parameter to the ``CommandLineInterface`` constructor.
+   The completion menu is hard to see, so let's add some customization to the menu colors.
+Create a class named ``DocumentStyle`` and sub-class it from ``pygments.style``.
+Customize the colors for the completion menu and pass in the style as a parameter to the ``CommandLineInterface`` constructor.

    .. code:: python